bpires/handbook/react/index.md

 One of the differences might be quite obvious if you looked at the `App` component JSX: there's a strange attribute called `className`.

 In HTML we use the `class` attribute.
 It's probably the most widely used attribute, for various reasons.
 One of those reasons is CSS.
-The `class` attribute allows us to style HTML elements easily, and CSS frameworks like Tailwind put this attribute to the center of the CSS user interface design process.
+The `class` attribute allows us to style HTML elements easily, and CSS frameworks like Tailwind put this attribute at the center of the CSS user interface design process.

 But there's a problem.
 We are writing this UI code in a JavaScript file, and `class` in the JavaScript programming language is a reserved word.
 This means we can't use this reserved word as we want.
 It serves a specific purpose (defining JavaScript classes) and the React creators had to choose a different name for it.